 An employer that pays salary on account of maternity leave may get its reimbursement from the public authority Udbetaling Danmark.
 Employees who do not get any payment from their employers may receive it in the form of maternity/paternity pay from Udbetaling Danmark.

 Men receive paid leave of 5 days for the birth or adoption of a child.
 In case the mother dies during childbirth, or during her maternity leave, the father is entitled to her unused leave.
 The same leave policies apply to adoptive parents.
 A worker may get up to 12 weeks' leave if he is the guardian or custodian of a baby younger than 6 months.
 The 12-week leave period can increase up to 18 weeks with a part-time work agreement.

 Adoptive parents can take paid leave for 14 weeks post-adoption.
-The adoptive parents can share the leave of 14 weeks between them, but they are allowed to take leave one at a time compulsorily.
+The adoptive parents can share the leave of 14 weeks between them, but only one of them can take leave at a given time.
 Additionally, one of the adoptive parents is entitled to paid leave of 2 consecutive weeks within the first 14 weeks after adoption of the child, allowing the adoptive parents to be on leave together during this period.

 According to the Salaried Employees Act, the salaried employees receive full salary, including bonuses, during sick leave.
 An employer pays salary during the first 30 days of sick leave, after which the municipality reimburses the employer.
 As a general rule, the employer's right to reimbursement does not impact the employee's right to complete pay during sick leave.